-A project management office (PMO) can drastically improve productivity and bring greater clarity to your PM processes, programs and/or projects and increase the likelihood of success.
+A Project (Program) Management Office (PMO) can drastically improve productivity and bring greater clarity to your PM processes, programs, and/or projects and increase the likelihood of success.
 As these project management statistics show, creating a PMO can have substantial real-world benefits:

 Only 41% of organizations with an enterprise-wide project management office (EPMO) report that it is highly aligned to the organization’s strategy.
 However, 72% of organizations with high-performing ePMOs say that there is a strong alignment of the EPMO to their organizational strategy.
 (PMI)

-This is one of the key challenges surrounding a PMO and an associated stigma of PMOs in general.
-There are an abundant amount of PMOs out there who’s purpose seems to be the “PMO Police” where they are just looking at the governance aspects of the role and whether or not people are following the rules of engagement for their program.
-These are very “back office” centric activities that are needed, however, should represent less than half the value of what a PMO should be doing.
+This is one of the key challenges surrounding a PMO and associated stigma of PMOs in general.
+There is an abundant amount of PMOs out there whose purpose seems to be the “PMO Police” where they are just looking at the governance aspects of the role and whether or not people are following the rules of engagement for their program.
+These are very “back office” centric activities that are needed, however, they should represent less than half the value of what a PMO should be doing.

 Today’s ePMOs have to be business-driven, not bureaucracy-driven.
-Your ePMO needs to be a partner, working with your executives to develop the vision, mission, goals and objectives of your ePMO—together.
-Your ePMO needs to truly align to an organization’s strategy, helping to determine what portfolios and program under those portfolios can be established to accomplish those strategies.
-Then, working with your executive leadership, determining the capacity available to execute those programs/initiatives and start making the conscience decisions on program execution sequence to strategic value outcome (your benefits realization process).
+Your ePMO needs to be a partner, working with your executives to develop the vision, mission, goals, and objectives of your ePMO—together.
+Your ePMO needs to truly align with an organization’s strategy, helping to determine what portfolios and programs under those portfolios can be established to accomplish those strategies.
+Then, working with your executive leadership, determining the capacity available to execute those programs/initiatives, and start making the conscience decisions on program execution sequence to strategic value outcome (your benefits realization process).
 Your ePMO should serve at the pleasure of the organization, not the other way around.
-By having a servant leader mindset, you will break down barriers and stigmas of the old school PMOs and truly partner to understand the strategy and objectives of the organization and work together to find ways to balance the people, processes, and technologies necessary to meeting your company’s strategic objectives.
+By having a servant leader mindset, you will break down barriers and stigmas of the old school PMOs and truly partner to understand the strategy and objectives of the organization and work together to find ways to balance the people, processes, and technologies necessary to meet your company’s strategic objectives.